Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: THE PROPOSED METHOD

-For frames without direct sub-sequence matches, we apply a strategy called inverse $k$-means sampling.
-In this approach, we identify frames from the reference speech that belong to the same discrete unit cluster as the predicted semantic unit.
-This effectively performs the reverse of the $k$-means clustering process by retrieving continuous SSL features from the discretized semantic space.
-If the predicted unit cluster is not represented in the reference speech - typically due to the limited reference duration - we instead select frames from the nearest nonempty cluster.
-Once the appropriate cluster is determined, the corresponding continuous SSL feature is obtained either by randomly sampling a frame from the target cluster or by averaging all SSL features associated with that cluster in the reference speech.
+For units in $\hat{z}$ without direct subsequence matches, we turn to inverse $k$-means sampling.
+Each predicted unit is first assigned to its discrete cluster, as defined during the $SpeechUnitTokenizer$’s $k$-means training.
+We then retrieve continuous SSL features from the reference speech corresponding to that cluster.
+If a cluster is absent in the reference (due to limited recording duration), the nearest non-empty cluster is used instead.
+Within the chosen cluster, the SSL feature can be obtained either by random frame sampling or by averaging all available features.
+This strategy effectively reverses the discretization process, ensuring coverage for all predicted units while maintaining consistency with the target speaker’s acoustic space.

-\subsection{Vocoder}
+\subsection{VOCODER}

-The vocoder converts continuous WavLM features into audio waveforms.
-It can be trained with ground-truth frame-level feature and speech waveform pairs, independently from frame selection algorithms.
-However, this causes a mismatch between the inputs during training and inference.
-To overcome this mismatch, we perform frame selection with the ground truth audio before training the vocoder.
-Given an input utterance in a set of utterances from a speaker, we choose the reference speech to be every other utterance from the same speaker.
-We extract ground truth WavLM units using \textit{SpeechUnitTokenizer} from the input utterance and perform frame selection described in section \ref{frame_selection}.
-The selected frame-level SSL features are then used as input to the vocoder.
-The target for the vocoder is the ground-truth audio.
-In preliminary experiments, we observe that fine-tuning the vocoder using subsequence-matched features significantly reduces synthesis artifacts and improves audio quality.
+The vocoder converts continuous WavLM features into audio waveforms, as illustrated in Fig.~\ref{fig:vocoding}.
+It is trained on paired ground-truth frame-level features and speech waveforms, independently of the frame selection process.
+However, this setup introduces a mismatch: during training the vocoder receives ground-truth features, while at inference it receives features generated by the frame selection algorithm.

+To overcome this mismatch, we incorporate frame selection during vocoder training.
+Specifically, given an input utterance, we treat every other utterance from the same speaker as potential reference speech.
+We extract ground-truth WavLM units from the input utterance using the \textit{SpeechUnitTokenizer}, and then perform frame selection as described in Section~\ref{frame_selection}.
+The resulting frame-level SSL features are used as input to the vocoder, with the target being the original ground-truth audio.
+In preliminary experiments, we find that fine-tuning the vocoder on subsequence-matched features substantially reduces synthesis artifacts and improves audio quality.